Minimum Bayes Risk Decoding for Error Span Detection in Reference-Free Automatic Machine Translation Evaluation

-Error Span Detection (ESD) extends MT evaluation by asking metrics not only to score a translation but also to identify error spans and their severities.
+Error Span Detection (ESD), also referred to as Word-level Quality Estimation (WQE) in some studies, extends MT evaluation by asking metrics not only to score a translation but also to identify error spans and their severities.
 ESD has been part of the WMT Quality Estimation shared task since 2023 (\citealp{wmtqe23}).
 Current ESD methods fall into two paradigms: token-classification approaches, such as xCOMET (\citealp{xcomet}), which treat ESD as per-token labeling, and generative approaches, such as GEMBA-MQM (\citealp{gemba_mqm}), which prompt large language models (LLMs) to output MQM-style (\citealp{mqm}) error spans in zero- or few-shot settings.

 Current state-of-the-art LLM-based generative ESD methods (\citealp{wmtm24}) typically rely on Maximum a Posteriori (MAP) decoding.
 The underlying assumption of MAP decoding is that the model-estimated probabilities are perfectly correlated with similarity to the human annotation.
 However, this assumption does not always hold.
-As illustrated in Table \ref{tab:logp}, we observe instances where the model log-likelihood is higher for an incorrect annotation produced by MAP decoding than for the correct human annotation, signifying a model error.
+We observe instances where the model log-likelihood is higher for an incorrect annotation produced by MAP decoding than for the correct human annotation, signifying a model error; we present a concrete example of this in Table~\ref{tab:logp}.
 This discrepancy, consistent with findings in other text generation tasks (\citealp{mbr_nmt2}; \citealp{brio}), leads us to question the optimality of MAP as a decoding objective for ESD.

 Minimum Bayes Risk (MBR) decoding is a reranking method widely studied in MT (\citealp{mbr_smt1}; \citealp{mbr_smt2}) and speech recognition (\citealp{mbr_speech1}; \citealp{mbr_speech2}).
 In this work, we apply MBR decoding to the ESD model with the objective of maximizing utility against the human annotation, independent of the model-estimated probabilities.
 Since the human annotation is unavailable at test time, we approximate it with a set of model-generated ``support hypotheses'' and select the hypothesis with the highest expected utility against this set.